 We’ve all probably noticed an uptick in food safety announcements on the news or in the papers.
 With Chipotle staring down headlines after several outbreaks this year and another peanut butter recall hitting the shelves, it’s pretty hard to ignore.
 E. Coli, Salmonella, and Botulism have all made the primetime news, ending up in mass-produced food and unknowingly consumed by hungry customers.
 While many of these cases end in recovery, there have been many unfortunate deaths from tainted food.

 Food poisoning from poorly prepared food falls under product liability and personal injury law.
 The public should reasonably be able to assume that food sold to them is free of dangerous bacteria.
-When a company makes a food product that is tainted during the manufacturing process and fails to discover the tainted product through quality testing, they are selling a defective product.
+When a company makes a food product that is tainted during the manufacturing process of writing essay and fails to discover the tainted product through quality testing, they are selling a defective product.

 When a company knowingly uses bad peanuts—well, that’s another case altogether.

 The largest case to date dealing with a food poisoning outbreak stretches back about seven years ago to a salmonella outbreak caused by peanut butter.
 Stewart Parnell and Michael Parnell, the owner of Peanut Corporation of America and the food broker for the company, respectively, were convicted in 2014 of fraud and many other federal charges.
 They received the stiffest punishments to date for their role in selling tainted food to the public.